 Communication of the ECU for the iGX440 engine and snow thrower ECU allows the travel speed and throttle opening to be controlled so that engine rpm can be maintained at a constant level for the workload.
 This new technology allows the auto mode, power mode or manual mode to be easily selected with a dial according to the skill and experience level of the operator, ensuring snow removal work can be efficiently and effectively performed. bagging and mulching with the control lever.

 The adoption of a concentric, simultaneous forward, reverse mechanism that has been proven on the Salad tiller series of provides a dramatic improvement in removal performance of snow that has hardened.
 This mechanism is mounted on the HSS760n/970n/1170n compact rotary snow throwers.
-The auger assist function, incorporated on the HSL2511 large rotary snow thrower, makes it easier to remove deep snow gradually, which generally requires considerable skill.
+In addition to auger control which supports the adjustment procedure, an acceleration sensor has been provided, achieving automation of auger operation during snow removal work.

 - *As of September 2013 for the cross-auger mechanism, as of July 2013 for the auger assist function.
 Honda internal research.